-- Verbal conduct such as epithets, derogatory jokes or comments or slurs - Physical conduct including assault, unwanted touching, intentionally blocking normal movement or interfering with work or school because of sex, race or any other protected basis - Retaliation for reporting or threatening to report harassment - Deferential or preferential treatment based on any of the protected characteristics listed above
+- Verbal conduct such as epithets, derogatory jokes, comments or slurs. - Physical conduct including assault, unwanted touching, intentionally blocking normal movement or interfering with work or school based on any of the protected characteristics listed above. - Retaliation for reporting or threatening to report harassment. - Deferential or preferential treatment based on any of the protected characteristics listed above.